SOLAR PROJECT TITLE GUIDELINES

 - SolRiver and the Project Company, and

-- A list of all easements from the title insurance commitment, identified and labeled on the survey.
+- A list of all easements identified in the Title Commitment, identified and labeled on the survey.

-- A scale, legend, directional arrow and vicinity map locating general area of surveyed property.
+- A scale, legend, directional arrow and vicinity map locating the general area of surveyed property.

-- All courses and distances of property boundaries, corresponding to the legal description of the property.
+- A valid boudries discription, corresponding to the legal description of the property.

 - The location and square footage of all improvements on the property.